getodk/central-backend/docs/api.md

 #### Updating a Draft Form Attachment [PATCH /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments/{filename}]

-This endpoint can just update form attachment's link to a dataset.
-You can use this to link or unlink dataset to a Form Attachment.
-Linking of a dataset to the attachment only happens if attachment type is `file` and there is a dataset with the exact name of the attachment (excluding extension `.csv`) in the project.
-For example, Attachmnet name is `people.csv` and there is a dataset named `people`, pay special attention to letter case and spaces
+This endpoint can just update a Form Attachment's link to a Dataset.
+You can use this to link or unlink a Dataset to a Form Attachment.
+Linking of a Dataset to the Attachment only happens if the Attachment type is `file` and there is a Dataset with the exact name of the Attachment (excluding extension `.csv`) in the Project.
+For example, if the Form definition includes an Attachment named `people.csv`, then it can be linked to a Dataset named `people`.
+Pay special attention to letter case and spaces.

-When linking dataset, if there is any existing file attached then it will be removed.
+When linking a Dataset, if there is any existing file attached then it will be removed.

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.
-    + filename: `people.csv` (string, required) - The name of tha attachment.
+    + filename: `people.csv` (string, required) - The name of the attachment.

 + Request
     + Attributes (Patch Attachment)